We are helping autistic people to find and progress in fulfilling employment through our new Tool Up Mentoring programme.

 What is involved?

 You will receive a comprehensive free online training developed and delivered by Dr Damian Milton and Dr Susy Ridout.
-You will also join a mentors’ online support group and receive individual support and supervision from Damian and Susan throughout the programme.
+You will also join a mentors’ online support group and receive individual support and ‘clinical’ supervision throughout the programme.
 You will mentor online one or if you prefer two autistic individuals to the rate of one hour per week for a duration of 20 weeks.

 You would need to complete enrolment, mid-term and post programme questionnaires, attend the online training, consent to a DBS check and commit to 20 weeks of mentoring.
-You will receive payment of £300 for the entire programme (or £15 per session).
+You will receive payment of £13.2 per session.

 - Enrol as a mentor